Duke Energy Hometown Revitalization Grant

 “We are excited to partner with Duke Energy to expand our current grant program, and to work with our downtown merchants and property owners to distribute grant funds that have a positive impact on our downtown community.
 These funds provide a transformative opportunity to facilitate and nurture business support as part of our broader economic vitality strategy.” – Nicole Bentley, executive director, Heart of Brevard

-- Businesses must be located in the Heart of Brevard district.
+- Businesses must be in the Heart of Brevard district.

 - Small businesses should have a storefront presence in the downtown area.

-- Nonprofits that operate a storefront small business, like a resale store or café, may be included as small business support applicants.
+- Nonprofits that operate a storefront small business, like a resale store or café, may be included as applicants.

 - Payroll, incentive pay, rent and utilities are ineligible expenses.